 • paused: If set to true, the operator will not perform any actions on the underlying managed objects.
 Useful for temporarily halting reconciliation.

-• vmauth: Configuration for a VMAuth instance that acts as a proxy/load-balancer for the vmselect components of the managed clusters.
-It acts as a global read path entry point.
+• vmauth: Configuration for a VMAuth instance that acts as a proxy/load-balancer for the vmselect and vmagent components of the managed clusters.
+It acts as a global read and write path entry point.

 • zones: Defines the list of VMDistributedZone that form the distributed setup.